When Does Verification Pay Off?

 Higher similarity between solver and verifier solution distributions increases the verifier’s tendency to accept incorrect solver outputs, reducing verifier gain.
 Using a verifier with a meaningfully different solution distribution mitigates this bias.

-How Does Post-Training Affect Verifier Performance?
+How Does Reasoning Post-Training Affect Solver and Verifier Performance?

 Our analysis focuses on the Qwen2.5-Base/Qwen2.5 and Qwen3-Base/Qwen3 model pairs.
 For each model, we compute verifier metrics against all solvers and datasets, partition results by verification setting, and average within families.
 From the figure below, we realize the following takeaway.